GoogleCloudPlatform/magic-modules/docs/content/develop/field-reference.md

 ### `send_empty_value`
-If true, the provider sends "empty" values (such as zero, false, or empty strings) to the API if set explicitly in the user's configuration.
+If true, the provider sends "empty" values (such as zero, false, or empty strings) to the API; this will happen if the field is unset or if it is explicitly set to an "empty" value by the user.
 If false, "empty" values cause the field to be omitted entirely from the API request.
 This attribute is useful for fields where the API would behave differently for an "empty" value vs no value for a particular field - for example,